 Dealing with a toxic parent is difficult.
 Depending on their level of toxicity, you may choose to cut off contact altogether.
 In other cases, you may try to work with them to develop a healthier relationship.
 Either way, you must do what is best and healthiest for you.

-Here are eight effective tips for dealing with toxic parents:
+Here are nine effective tips for dealing with toxic parents in adulthood:

 1. Remember That Your Feelings & Experiences Are Valid